cogentcore/core/tensor/README.md

 Tensor and related sub-packages provide a simple yet powerful framework for representing n-dimensional data of various types, providing similar functionality to the widely used [NumPy](https://numpy.org/doc/stable/index.html) and [pandas](https://pandas.pydata.org/) libraries in Python, and the commercial MATLAB framework.

-The [Goal](../goal) augmented version of the _Go_ language directly supports numpy-like operations on tensors.
+The [Goal](../goal) augmented version of the _Go_ language directly supports NumPy-like operations on tensors.
 A `Tensor` is comparable to the NumPy `ndarray` type, and it provides the universal representation of a homogenous data type throughout all the packages here, from scalar to vector, matrix and beyond.
 All functions take and return `Tensor` arguments.

 The `Tensor` interface is implemented at the basic level with n-dimensional indexing into flat Go slices of any numeric data type (by `Number`), along with `String`, and `Bool` (which uses [bitslice](bitslice) for maximum efficiency).
+These implementations satisfy the `Values` sub-interface of Tensor, which supports the most direct and efficient operations on contiguous memory data.
 The `Shape` type provides all the n-dimensional indexing with arbitrary strides to allow any ordering, although _row major_ is the default and other orders have to be manually imposed.

-In addition, there are three important "view" implementations of `Tensor` that wrap another Tensor to provide more flexible and efficient access to the data, consistent with the NumPy functionality.
-See [Basic and Advanced Indexing](#basic-and-advanced-indexing) for more info.
+In addition, there are four important "view" implementations of `Tensor` that wrap another "source" Tensor to provide more flexible and efficient access to the data, consistent with the NumPy functionality.
+See [Basic and Advanced Indexing](#basic-and-advanced-indexing) below for more info.

-* `Rows` provides an index-based view, with the `Indexes` applying to the outermost _row_ dimension, which allows sorting and filtering to operate only on the indexes, leaving the underlying Tensor unchanged.
-This view is returned by the [table](table) data table, which organizes multiple heterogenous Tensor columns along a common outer row dimension.
+* `Rows` provides a row index-based view, with the `Indexes` applying to the outermost _row_ dimension, which allows sorting and filtering to operate only on the indexes, leaving the underlying Tensor unchanged.
+This view is returned by the [table](table) data table, which organizes multiple heterogenous Tensor columns along a common outer row dimension, and provides similar functionality to pandas and particularly [xarray](http://xarray.pydata.org/en/stable/) in Python.
 Organizing data systematically along the row dimension eliminates many sources of ambiguity about how to process higher-dimensional data, and any given n-dimensional structure can be reshaped to fit in this row-based format.

-* `Sliced` is a more general version of `Rows` that provides a sub-sliced view into the wrapped `Tensor`, using an indexed list along each dimension, not just the outermost one.
-Thus, it can provide a systematic, reordered and filtered view onto the raw data, and it has a well-defined shape in terms of the number of indexes per dimension.
-This corresponds well with the NumPy basic sliced indexing model.
+* `Sliced` is a more general version of `Rows` that provides a sub-sliced view into the wrapped `Tensor` source, using an indexed list along each dimension, not just the outermost one.
+Thus, it can provide a reordered and filtered view onto the raw data, and it has a well-defined shape in terms of the number of indexes per dimension.
+This corresponds to the NumPy basic sliced indexing model.

 * `Masked` provides a `Bool` masked view onto each element in the wrapped `Tensor`, where the two maintain the same shape).
-Any cell with a `false` value in the bool mask returns a `NaN` (missing data), and `Set` functions are no-ops.
+Any cell with a `false` value in the bool mask returns a `NaN` (missing data), and `Set` functions are no-ops, such that the tensor functions automatically only process the mask-filtered data.

-* `Indexed` uses a tensor of indexes where the final, innermost dimension is the same size as the number of dimensions in the wrapped source tensor.
+* `Indexed` has a tensor of indexes into the source data, where the final, innermost dimension of the indexes is the same size as the number of dimensions in the wrapped source tensor.
 The overall shape of this view is that of the remaining outer dimensions of the Indexes tensor, and like other views, assignment and return values are taken from the corresponding indexed value in the wrapped source tensor.

+Each view type implements the `AsValues` method to create a concrete "rendered" version of the view (as a `Values` tensor) where the actual underlying data is organized as it appears in the view.
+This is like the `copy` function in NumPy, disconnecting the view from the original source data.
+Note that unlike NumPy, `Masked` and `Indexed` remain views into the underlying source data -- see [Basic and Advanced Indexing](#basic-and-advanced-indexing) below.

 The `float64` ("Float"), `int` ("Int"), and `string` ("String") types are used as universal input / output types, and for intermediate computation in the math functions.
 Any performance-critical code can be optimized for a specific data type, but these universal interfaces are suitable for misc ad-hoc data analysis.

-The `[Set]FloatRow[Cell]` methods are used wherever possible, for the most efficient and natural indirection for row-major organized data.
+There is also a `RowMajor` sub-interface for tensors (implemented by the `Values` and `Rows` types), which supports `[Set]FloatRow[Cell]` methods that provide optimized access to row major data.
 See [Standard shapes](#standard-shapes) for more info.

 The `Vectorize` function and its variants provide a universal "apply function to tensor data" mechanism (often called a "map" function, but that name is already taken in Go).
-It takes an `N` function that determines how many indexes to iterate over (and this function can also do any initialization prior to iterating), a compute function that gets an index and a list of tensors, which is applied to every index, and a varargs list of indexed tensors.
-In general it is completely up to the compute function how to interpret the index, although we also support the [broadcasting](#broadcasting) principles from NumPy for binary functions operating on two tensors.
-There is a Threaded version of this for parallelizable functions, and a GPU version.
+It takes an `N` function that determines how many indexes to iterate over (and this function can also do any initialization prior to iterating), a compute function that gets an index and a list of tensors, and a varargs list of tensors.
+In general it is completely up to the compute function how to interpret the index, although we also support the "broadcasting" principles from NumPy for binary functions operating on two tensors, as discussed below.
+There is a Threaded version of this for parallelizable functions, and a GPU version in the [gosl](../gpu/gosl) Go-as-a-shading-language package.

 All tensor package functions are registered using a global name-to-function map (`Funcs`), and can be called by name via `tensor.Call` or `tensor.CallOut` (creates the appropriate output tensor for you).
 Standard enumerated functions in `stats` and `metrics` have a `FuncName` method that appends the package name, which is how they are registered and called.
 These functions are the equivalent of the [ufunc](https://numpy.org/doc/stable/user/basics.ufuncs.html) universal functions in NumPy.